Organic Grass Fed Beef raised at Winter Green Farm

 Grain-fed cows have become the norm in American agriculture, but the natural diet of cattle is grass.
 Feeding them on a diverse pasture results in a healthier animal and in turn, healthier and delicious meat for you.
 Learn more about the nutritional benefits of grass fed meat.

 Since 2004, our beef herd has been certified organic.
 This certification ensures that our animals have not been given any growth hormones or antibiotics and have only eaten organic feed since birth.
-For more information see our current annual beef letter.
+For more information see our Current Annual Beef Letter & Order Form.

 Our cows live on pasture all spring, summer and fall.
 In the winter, our cows and calves are comfortably protected in light, airy barns and fed our own organic hay and balage (fermented grass).
 Housing our herd in this fashion has multiple benefits.
 Keeping these heavy animals off the pastures during our wet winters ensures the health of the herd, the land, and our waterways.
 We are also Salmon-Safe Certified.